prisma/prisma1/ROADMAP.md

 # Roadmap

-This documents contains a rough outline for future features and changes in Prisma.
-Its primary purpose is to provide visibility in the current efforts of the Prisma engineering team and make Prisma users aware of upcoming changes.
+This document contains a rough outline for future features and changes in Prisma.
+Its primary purpose is to provide visibility into the current efforts of the Prisma engineering team and make Prisma users aware of upcoming changes.

 The roadmap is updated every two weeks (i.e. with every Prisma release).
-If you want to see the changes that have happened in the last releases, check out the [changelog](https://github.com/prisma/prisma/releases).
+If you want to see the changes that have happened in the latest releases, check out the [changelog](https://github.com/prisma/prisma/releases).

 ## Q1/Q2 2019

 ### Short term fixes & improvements

-The following lists represents a number of smaller-scope issues and improvements we are currently working on.
-While we're trying to be as foreseeing as possible, our priorities might shift and the list might be adjusted in a release cycle.
+The following lists represent a number of smaller-scope issues and improvements that we are currently working on.
+While we're trying to be as accurate as possible, our priorities might shift and the list may be adjusted in a future release cycle.

 #### Improvements